nasa/fprime/RPI/README.md

 **Crosscompiling using CMake:**

-The following commands are described at length in the getting started [tutorial](../docs/Tutorials/README.md).
+The following commands are described at length in the [HelloWorld tutorial](../docs/documentation/tutorials/).
 These commands will go to the RPI directory and generate a build directory for the RPI example.
 This step generates a CMake Cache, sets the toolchain use to build the code and does an initial scan of the source tree.
 Since the RPI example sets a default F´ toolchain file in its CMakeLists.txt, we do not need to supply one on the command line when generating the build.
 This only needs to be done once to prepare for the build because CMake will detect